 You can see them in the Jewel House at The Tower of London

-The Coronation of King Charles and Her Majesty The Queen Consort, inside Westminster Abbey, is the centrepiece of the weekend.
+The Coronation of King Charles and The Queen Consort, inside Westminster Abbey, is the centrepiece of the weekend.

-The King and Queen Consort are expected to travel from Buckingham Palace to the Westminster Abbey in the Gold State Coach.
+The King and Queen Consort are expected to travel from Buckingham Palace to the Westminster Abbey in the Diamond Jubilee State Coach.

-The King's Procession will travel along the Royal Route to the Westminster Abbey along streets lined by members of the armed forces and thousands upon thousands of cheering spectators.
+The King's Procession will travel to the Westminster Abbey along streets lined by members of the armed forces and thousands upon thousands of cheering spectators.